HOW TO VOLUNTEER

 Do you like talking to people?
 Are you interested in finding out about what they do and why they do it?
 Then maybe you would be interested in being a presenter on the station.
 You will work with a production team to arrange and conduct interviews with various people in the local communities for broadcast on the station.

-If you have an idea for a programme and the previous experience mentioned on the How to Volunteer page then you can download the Programme Proposal Form and email it to our Programming Coordinator, Lynn Simpson at firstname.lastname@example.org.
+If you have an idea for a programme and the previous experience mentioned on the How to Volunteer page then you can complete the Programme Proposal Form.

 COMMUNITY RADIO ETHOS